umairshahid-1/Compiler-Construction-24/README.md

 ```bash
 ./compiler.exe code.txt output.asm
 ```
-Incase the above command is not working, run this:
+In case the above command does not work, run this:
 ```bash
 compiler.exe code.txt output.asm
 ```